 Why 'unsatisfactory' may itself be unsatisfactory...

-A guide to bear in mind is that a C1 should be issued if danger is present - i.e. if live parts are exposed.
-A C2 should be issued if there is a potential of danger such as something being unsafe in the event of a fault developing, an example being metal light switches in use on a lighting circuit with no earth, or a protective device rated too highly for a cable.
-A C3 should be issued if improvement is recommended such as if there is no RCD protection on socket outlets or a shower on an older installation which predates the requirements for RCD protection.
-Only a C1 or C2 would fail the EICR.
 If you've been issued with an EICR which deems your installation to be unsatisfactory, then check what the inspector has failed it on.
-I've seen the lack of RCD protection for older indoor sockets quite commonly coded as C1 or C2 when a C3 would apply.
-Similarly, plastic consumer units which were permitted by the Regs until 2016 are now being coded by the rogues as C1 or C2 when they're really only a C3 if installed prior to 2016 and they're located in a dwelling's sole escape route or under the wooden stairs.
+I've seen the lack of RCD protection for older indoor circuits quite commonly coded as C1 or C2 when a C3 would apply.
+Similarly, plastic consumer units which were permitted by the Regs until 2016 are now being coded by the rogues as C1 or C2 when they're really only a C3 if installed prior to 2016 and they're located in a dwelling's sole escape route or under wooden stairs.
 Also, the use of rewirable fuseboxes often sees a C1 or C2 levied when in fact they continue to provide adequate overload protection.

-That's not to say that someone pushing a new up-to-date consumer unit to replace an ageing installation should be ignored, and certainly a new unit with easily resettable breakers and additional shock protection from RCD devices is always a wise investment, but the point is that if the process determines this should just be a recommendation, then so be it.
-It's up to the inspector to give you the guidance to decide whether or not to fork out for upgrades rather than to insist upon it by classing an installation as unsatisfactory when the regulations and best practice says it is otherwise.
+That doesn't mean someone pushing for a new up-to-date consumer unit to replace an ageing installation should be ignored, and certainly a new unit with easily resettable breakers and additional shock protection through RCD protection is always a wise investment, but if the industry guidance determines ceertain conditions should just be a recommendation, then so be it.
+It's up to the inspector to give you the guidance to decide whether or not to fork out for upgrades rather than their insisting upon it by classing an installation as unsatisfactory when the regulations and best practice says it is otherwise.